bagelquant/knightrade/docs/conventions.md

 ## Versioning

 1. Need pull request to merge to `main` branch.
-2. Git commit message should follow the convensions:
+2. Git commit message should follow the conventions:
     - `[<sprint_number>-<type>] short description`
     - Example, for sprint 1:
         - `[1-feature] add new feature`